 Learning about digital citizenship via a private blog just wouldn’t have the same impact.

-Blogging and digital citizenship is a topic we will explore further in an upcoming post on The Edublogger.
-Stay tuned!
+Blogging and digital citizenship is a topic we explored in detail in this post.

 Exploring Your Options

 As you read about the advantages of having a public blog for your class or students, you may be nodding your head in agreement but still feel unsure about taking the leap.
 I understand.
 It’s scary.
 You care deeply about your students, and the feeling of push-back from colleagues, leaders or parents can also be a major hurdle.
 Who wants to rock the boat?